siefca/attribute-filters/docs/USAGE.md

   * `:no_presence_check` – tells not to check for existence of each processed attribute when processing all attributes; increases performance but you must care about putting only the existing attributes into sets

+The checking mentioned in `:no_presence_check` flag description is done by querying internal Rails hashes containing known attributes and internal sets containing virtual attributes added by `attr_virtual` or `treat_as_real` keywords (described later).

 Example:

 ```ruby